zhiqing-xiao/sn/README.md

 After the author sent the PDF on date 2024-07-21, more errors have been found.

-Please ask the author to provide the updated PDF.
+The author will email an updated PDF.

 ----

 Authors’ internal records:

 Page 291, the last but four lines, S -> S_t (two occurrences)

+Sect 5.2, Sect.
+10.3. monotone -> monotonically

+Sect 5.2.1. has not impacts -> has no impacts